CyVerse-learning-materials/astrocontainers_workshop_2018/atmosphere/boot.rst

 |atmo_cp0|

-- Enter the name "AC2018" into the Project Name, and something simple like "AstroContainers Workshop 2018" into the description.
-Then click 'create'.
+- Enter the name "Astrocontainers" into the Project Name, and something simple like "CyVerse AstroContainers Workshop, May 2018" into the description.
+Then click 'CREATE.

 |atmo_cp|